Assembling your view…

 Tax burden isn't just income tax.
 We combine three layers: state income tax (0% in Nashville), combined state+local sales tax (9.55%), and effective property tax (0.56%).
 Tennessee has no state income tax — a significant advantage that keeps more of every paycheck.
 On a $75,000 salary, the estimated take-home in #1 Nashville is $57,710/year (and that gap widens if you factor in state taxes).

 The headline stat is real.
 So is the fine print.
-In Nashville, the housing index sits at 103 — not a dealbreaker, but worth knowing about.
+In Nashville, the housing index sits at 120 — above average and worth factoring in.

 In plain English: What to do with this data: use the ranking as a shortlist, then dig into the city profiles for trend lines and category breakdowns.
 The difference between #1 and #5 is often smaller than the difference between "good on paper" and "actually fits my life."
 Compare your top picks with our calculator to see real take-home numbers.